finos/legend/docs/getting-started/studio.md

 ![](assets/studio_step6.JPG)

 ### Add a Constraint
 `Constraints` can be used to define a validation or condition on the model that is expected to be met.
-The return type for a constraint if `Boolean`.
+The return type for a constraint is `Boolean`.

 Move to the `Constraints` tab and select `+`.
 Type in a name for the constraint and the expression.